By: Team Plan²travel Since: Sep 2019 Licence: MIT

 -

-objects in json format and read it back. -
+can save Contactobjects in json format and read it back.

-, similarly JsonAdaptedTag is a field within JsonAdaptedContact.
+as Tag is a field in Contact, similarly JsonAdaptedTag is a field within JsonAdaptedContact.
 Hence the association as shown in the diagram above.

 2.5.4.
 Itinerary Storage component